 Remembered by her dedication to animal welfare and her innovative thinking, Elizabeth Morris (1827 - 1907) was truly a legend in her own time.
 A Philadelphian distinguished by her concern for stray and unwanted animals, her legacy lives on today through the programs and services performed through the Morris Animal Refuge at 1242 Lombard Street.

-Originally known as the Morris Refuge Association for Homeless and Suffering Animals, we are America’s first animal shelter.
+Originally known as the Morris Refuge Association for Homeless and Suffering Animals, we are one of America's first institutions that cared for and rehomed abandoned and suffering animals.
 The first year of operation brought in 860 animals -- today, approximately 1,500 animals pass through the doors of the Refuge annually.
 From that first day in 1874, the Refuge developed quite a reputation and, in keeping with Philadelphia tradition, established a number of “firsts” in animal welfare.

 Veterinary care for pets in those days was virtually unheard of, but it was Elizabeth Morris and her friend, Annie Waln, who began taking home and caring for unwanted dogs and cats.
 The first veterinary school, located at the University of Pennsylvania, wasn’t started until 1884, 26 years after Morris and Waln began their humane work.